sarithekanayake/observability_stack/README.md

 On AWS Cloud,

- 1. Create user with AWS Key access
+ 1. Create user with Programmatic access (Access Key ID and Secret Access Key) using IAM service
- 2. Need to have necessary privileges to run the templates (Admin)
+ 2. Attach necessary policies to run the CloudFromation templates (AdministratorAccess)
- 3. Create a SSH Key to use with EC2 instances
+ 3. Create a SSH Key pair to use with EC2 instances
- 4. Download generated SSH Key to local machine
+ 4. Download generated SSH Key pair to local machine

 ## Steps to provision